qchen2017/BloodVesselVisualization/README.md

 Notes:

+- Able to resize window

-- Lexicographical order for exporting data and tips animation
+- Fixed order (by insertion order) for exporting data and tips animation

 - Added line edit that displays the image path to slideshow ui